Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 A full list of features can be found in the doxygen docs listed below in [Docs](#docs).

-**Note**: this therefore requires a different programming model as compared to the earlier version of the SDK ([found here](https://github.com/Azure/azure-iot-sdk-c)).
-To better understand the responsibilities of the user application code and the SDK, please take a look at the [State Machine diagram](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/docs/iot/mqtt_state_machine.md) that explains the high-level architecture, SDK components, and a clear view of SDK x Application responsibilities.
+**Note**: this therefore requires a different programming model as compared to the earlier version of the C SDK ([found here](https://github.com/Azure/azure-iot-sdk-c)).
+To better understand the responsibilities of the user application code and the SDK, please take a look at the [State Machine diagram](mqtt_state_machine.md) that explains the high-level architecture, SDK components, and a clear view of SDK x Application responsibilities.

 ### Docs
 For API documentation, please see the doxygen generated docs [here][azure_sdk_for_c_doxygen_docs].
 You can find the IoT specific docs by navigating to the **Files -> File List** section near the top and choosing any of the header files prefixed with `az_iot_`.